What is Shareholders Equity?

 The fundamental accounting equation states that the total assets belonging to a company must always be equal to the sum of its total liabilities and shareholders’ equity.

-- Assets: On the left side of the equation are the assets, which are resources that a company owns that can be sold for cash proceeds or can be used to produce cash flows.
+- Total Assets ➝ On the left side of the equation are the assets, which are resources that a company owns that can be sold for cash proceeds or used to produce cash flows.

-- Liabilities & Equity: On the right side, the company’s liabilities and shareholders’ equity are listed, with each representing the funding sources used to purchase the assets.
+- Total Liabilities and Equity ➝ On the right side of the equation, the company’s liabilities and shareholders equity are listed, with each representing the funding sources used to purchase the assets.

 Shareholders Equity Formula

-If we re-formulate the balance sheet equation, we’re left with the shareholders’ equity being equal to the difference between total assets and total liabilities:
+If we rearrange the balance sheet equation, we’re left with the shareholders’ equity formula.

-Otherwise, an alternative approach to calculate shareholders’ equity is to add up the following line items, which we’ll explain in more detail soon.
+Otherwise, an alternative approach to calculating shareholders’ equity is to add up the following line items, which we’ll explain in more detail soon.

 What are the Components of Shareholders Equity?